 Including all features found in Sage 50 Manufacturing and more, it forms part of the Sage 200 Suite – software that works across your business covering many activities including Accounts, Sales, Marketing, Customer Service and Support.

-Sage 200 Manufacturing can help you solve your business constraints in a number of areas, with core functionality that will help you improve your competitive edge.
+Sage 200 Manufacturing can help you overcome business constraints in a number of areas, with core functionality that will help provide a competitive edge to your operation.

 Manage multiple Bills of Materials easily

 Multiple versions of a BOM can be stored and used, one of which is ‘live’ at a given time.